dosyago/dn/README.md

 :classical_building: - An archivist browser controller that caches everything you browse, a library server with full text search to serve your archive.

-If you like **22120**, you might love the clientless hosted version coming in future.
-You'll be able to build your archives online from any device, without any download, then download the archive to run on any desktop.
-You'll need to sign up to use it, but you can jump the queue and sign up [today](https://dosyago.com).

 **News - new binaries**

 <span id=toc></span>